lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 Use the main loop marker to increase the assembler's memory address counter to $0100.  $0100 is the entry to the main loop of your program.
 ROM cells that are skipped because of the main loop marker are zero-filled.
+The main loop marker must appear after the io-ram marker.
 The main loop marker must appear at or before address $0100.
 The main loop marker cannot appear after address $0100.
 The main loop marker looks like a label, except it uses [] instead of ().